nginx-shib/nginx-http-shibboleth/README.rst

 Integration tests are run automatically with Travis CI but also be run manually (requires Perl & CPAN to be installed)::

-    cd nginx-shibboleth-auth
+    cd nginx-http-shibboleth
     cpanm --notest --local-lib=$HOME/perl5 Test::Nginx
-    # nginx must be present in path and built with debugging symbols
+    # nginx must be present in PATH and built with debugging symbols
-    prove
+    PERL5LIB=$HOME/perl5/lib/perl5 prove

 Versioning
 ----------